Median Income

 | Healthcare Facilities | 190 |

-Fultonville has an average annual temperature of 46°F (8°C).
+Fultonville experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 22°F in January while summers reach 70°F in July.
-Annual precipitation is 42.6 inches.
-The area enjoys 246 sunny days per year.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 42.6 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 297 feet.

 Temperature